-Formerly serving as a sea captain’s home in 1904, the classic cottage architecture, wood floors, era-specific rooms and baths now attract travelers for a down to earth coastal getaway.
-Southwest Harbor on Mount Desert Island is one of the quieter spots on the island, meaning the Lindenwood is a total escape.
-Enjoy a home made breakfast, cute little pool area and honor bar.
-Like many Maine establishments, the season runs April through October.
+Formerly serving as a sea captain’s home in 1904, the classic cottage architecture, wood floors, era-specific rooms, and baths now attract travelers for a down-to-earth coastal getaway.
+Southwest Harbor on Mount Desert Island is one of the quieter spots on the island, meaning the Lindenwood Inn is a total escape.
+Enjoy a homemade breakfast, a cute little pool area, and an honor bar.
+Like many Maine establishments, the season runs from April through October.

 Just under two miles from Bar Harbor, Mount Desert’s most popular town area, you can see both ocean and mountains at this newer structure.
 The design is modern and fresh with a spacious feel.
 Breakfast is free, as are convenient to-go bags that can be taken on an early morning drive to the top of Cadillac Mountain to watch the sunrise.
 At some point, you must see a sunrise or sunset at this popular site.

-The old school aesthetic is absolutely precious but well polished and preserved—it’s like stepping back in time.
-Absolutely loved by all who stay here, this one level, unexpectedly awesome little establishment has a serious wow factor, and the breakfast with warm bacon egg sandwiches, scones and pastries is just the icing on the cake.
+The old-school aesthetic at Highbrook Motel is absolutely precious but well-polished and preserved—it’s like stepping back in time.
+Absolutely loved by all who stay here, this one-level, unexpectedly awesome little establishment has a serious wow factor, and the breakfast with warm bacon egg sandwiches, scones, and pastries is just the icing on the cake.